Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Case Study

-SongMeter SM2 acoustic recorders \citep{wildlifeAcoustics} were placed at four locations in MABI and were scheduled to record for ten minutes at the beginning of each hour continuously from late March to early November of 2013-2015.
-For estimating bird abundance, we only used recordings during the dawn chorus of a portion of the breeding season, specifically from June 1 - June 14 during the hours of 5:00AM-8:00AM.
+We sought to incorporate additional acoustic data through our proposed models to improve the accuracy and precision of Eastern Wood-Pewee abundance estimates.
+ARUs were deployed within the park from 2013-2015 and thus we focus our analyses on this time period.
+SongMeter SM2 acoustic recorders \citep{wildlifeAcoustics} were placed at four sites in MABI and were scheduled to record for ten minutes at the beginning of each hour continuously from March to November of 2013-2015, regardless of weather.
+These ARUs were originally deployed for different monitoring purposes, which resulted in the four ARUs being placed near a pond.
+For estimating bird abundance, we only used recordings from June 1 - June 14 during the hours of 5:00AM-8:00AM.
 This resulted in four, 10-minute recordings across 14 days at each of the four sites for each of the three years (or 672 total recordings).
-Due to problems with the recording devices and memory constraints, we were able to use 443 (or 66 \%) 10-minute recordings in the analysis of EAWP abundance.
-We used Kaleidoscope Pro software \citep{wildlifeAcoustics} to identify clusters of similar vocalizations contained in the recordings.
-Kaliedoscope Pro is a semi-automated k-means clustering algorithm used to identify clusters of sounds in a recording with similar acoustic features, and the clusters are subsequently identified by a human observer.
-We listened to recordings from each cluster and only used vocalizations from the clusters that were identified as EAWP vocalizations for subsequent analyses.
+Due to problems with the recording devices and memory constraints, we were able to use 443 (or 66\%) 10-minute recordings.
+We used Kaleidoscope Pro software \citep{wildlifeAcoustics} to identify clusters of similar vocalizations contained in the recordings, and subsequently listened to recordings from each cluster and only used vocalizations from the clusters identified as EAWP vocalizations.
+This process produced the number of vocalizations, $v_{i, j}$, identified as Eastern Wood-Pewee by the clustering algorithm in survey $j$ at site $i$.
+We manually validated 30\% of the identified EAWP vocalizations for use in models AV and AVC.

 We estimated EAWP abundance using each of the four models previously described.
-We manually validated 30\% of the identified EAWP vocalizations for the models that used both types of acoustic data (AV and ACV).
-We modeled expected abundance as a linear function of year in order to assess the ability of the four models to estimate trends in EAWP abundance across the three years.
-More specifically, abundance is modeled as
+However, there was overdispersion in the acoustic vocalization data that could not be accounted for by the Poisson hurdle model.
+As such, we extended the model to a negative binomial hurdle model, where the zero-truncated negative binomial process was specified as a mixture of a zero-truncated Poisson and gamma distribution.
+More specifically, we have